The influence of AGN feedback on star formation in red spiral galaxies: Results

-To address galaxies with low S/N in H$\alpha$ or [N~II], we used the WHAN diagram shown in Figure~\ref{fig:9}, using the equivalent width (EW) of H$\alpha$ versus [N~II]/H$\alpha$ to distinguish between strong/weak AGNs, star-forming, retired, and passive galaxies \citep[see for details;][]{Fernandes2010,Fernandes2011}.
+To address galaxies with low S/N in H$\alpha$ or [N~II], we used the WHAN diagram shown in Figure~\ref{fig:9}, using the equivalent width (EW) of H$\alpha$ versus [N~II]/H$\alpha$, to distinguish between strong/weak AGNs, star-forming, retired, and passive galaxies \citep[see for details;][]{Fernandes2010,Fernandes2011}.
 Several red spirals classified ambiguously in BPT were confirmed as LINERs in WHAN, particularly those with H$\alpha$ EW < 3~\AA.
-Specifically for each region, we find for blue spirals that 74.3\% are ``pure star-forming',' 14.9\% are ``strong AGN,'' only 1.4\% are ``weak AGN,'' 9.4\% are ``retired galaxies,'' and 0\% are classified as ``passive galaxies.''
-For red spirals, 16\% are pure star-forming, 8.5\% are strong AGN, 7.5\% are weak AGN, 50.9\% are retired galaxies, and 17\% are passive galaxies.
+Of the 155 blue spiral galaxies, 74.8\% (116) are ``pure star-forming,'' 14.2\% (22) are ``strong AGN,'' only 1.3\% (2) are ``weak AGN,'' 9.0\% (14) are ``retired galaxies,'' and 0.6\% (1) are classified as ``passive galaxies.''
+Of the 114 red spiral galaxies, 15.8\% (18) are pure star-forming, 7.9\% (9) are strong AGN, 7.0\% (8) are weak AGN, 41.2\% (47) are retired galaxies, and 28.1\% (32) are passive galaxies.

 Table~\ref{tab:galaxy_classification} presents a summary of galaxy classification based on the emission-line ratio diagnostic plots.
 Altogether, multiple emission-line diagnostics support that red spirals more frequently host AGNs or LINERs, while blue spirals are typically star-forming, with some showing composite characteristics suggesting coexistence with star-forming and AGN-like activity.